How Do You Know Which Filter to Buy? Here are a few tips to help you.

 Thickness of the filter matters, too.
 Filters can vary in thickness from 1-4 inches.
 Check the owner’s manual for the recommended thickness, as a too-thick filter can restrict airflow and strain your system.

 Know Your Needs

-The filter will remove small particles from the air before it’s cooled and returned to circulation.
+The filter will remove small particles from the air before it is cooled and returned to circulation.
 If you suffer from allergies, you’ll need a filter that removes the smallest particles possible from the air you breathe.
 If allergies aren’t a problem, or if you’re on a tight budget, filters that are less efficient cost less and are more readily available.
 And, if your allergies are seasonal, you can save money by switching to a less expensive filter after your allergy season passes.
-Air filters are rated for their efficiency, so…

 Know Your Ratings